-Amoebic dysentery is an intestinal illness associated with stomach pain, bloody stools, and fever.
-This condition can be treated.
+Amoebic dysentery is an intestinal illness caused by a parasite and associated with stomach pain, bloody stools, and fever.

 Amoebic dysentery is caused by a parasite called Entamoeba histolytica.
 You may develop amoebic dysentery if you: